strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

     userOperator: {}
     topicOperator: {}
 ```
+Apply to cluster:

 ```bash
 oc apply -f kafka.yaml
 ```

+After recieving metric objects directly from Kafka, the cruise control metric reporter will filter out undesired metric objects, and store the remaining in a concurrent hash map.
+Then at periodic intervals designated by the user, the reporter will loop through the concurrent hash map and wrap each metric object's value into a Cruise Control Metric object.
+The reporter will add information like the metric type, time of when the metric value was recorded, and the broker id of where the metric was taken from.
+Finally, then Cruise Control metric object is formatted into a byte array and stored back into Kafka within a topic designated for cruise control metics.

 # Accessing Zookeeper

 Be default, communication between Zookeeper and all other Strimzi components must be encrytped.
 Using a hack by Jakub Scholz, one can create a Kubernetes service which reuses the Strimzi certs to pipe unecrypted Cruise Control traffic through to Zookeeper.
 This removes the need to include traffic encryting sidecars in the Cruise Control deployment.